Mahāsaṅghika Vinaya

 Explanation

 On the uposatha day, the bhikkhunīs should either go to the bhikkhu monastery as a whole sangha, or send a messenger.
-Having paid respect to the stupa, they / she should go to a bhikkhu who is a friend, and give their purity and consent: “The whole bhikkhunī sangha in harmony bows at the bhikkhu sangha’s feet.
+Having paid respect to the stupa, they / she should go to a bhikkhu who is a friend, and give their purity and consent: “The whole bhikkhunī sangha in harmony pays respect at the bhikkhu sangha’s feet.
 We ask about the uposatha, and invite instruction.”
 Like this, they / she should speak three times.
 When the sangha is doing the uposatha, the bhikkhu reciting the precepts should say: “May the venerable sangha listen.
 Now is the uposatha.
 So many days have passed, so many days remain.
 This is a procedure always followed by the sangha of the Buddha’s disciples.
 Some venerables haven’t come.
 The bhikkhus should announce their consent and purity.
 Who has received the consent of the bhikkhunīs?”
-The person who has received the bhikkhunī’s consent should go to the most senior monk, remove the robe from his right shoulder, and say with joined palms: “The bhikkhunī sangha in harmony bows at the bhikkhu sangha’s feet.
+The person who has received the bhikkhunī’s consent should go to the most senior monk, remove the robe from his right shoulder, and say with joined palms: “The bhikkhunī sangha in harmony pays respect at the bhikkhu sangha’s feet.
 They give purity and consent.
 They ask about the uposatha, and invite instruction.”
 Like this, he should speak three times.
 The precept-reciter should ask: “Who instructs the bhikkhunīs?”
 If there was an instructor before, then the reciter should ask him: “On which day shall the bhikkhunīs come to which place for the instruction?”
 The instructor should say: “On such-and-such a day, they should come to such-and-such a place.”
 If there’s no instructor, the bhikkhu who has received the bhikkhunī’s purity and consent before, should tell the bhikkhunīs: “Sisters, there’s no instructor.
 Be circumspect, don’t be negligent.”
 If a bhikkhu fulfills 12 requirements, the sangha should do a formal act (to appoint) him as instructor.

 Which 12?
 1. He keeps the precepts.
 2. He has heard much and hasn’t forgotten.
 3. He remembers the vinaya in brief and with its detailed explanation.
 4. He’s able to speak eloquently.
 5. He trains in the precepts.
 6. He trains in concentration.
 7. He trains in wisdom.
 8. He’s able to remove the unwholesome.
 9. His celibacy is pure.
 10) He hasn’t sexually harrassed a bhikkhunī.
 11) He’s patient.
 12) He has 20 years seniority or more.
 This is called fulfilling the 12 requirements.
 The sangha should appoint him to act as the instructor of bhikkhunīs.
 The master of ceremony should say: